-Variations in temperature, water vapour and ozone in the upper troposphere and lower-middle stratosphere (UTLS) play critical roles in the Earth's radiation budget (Manabe and Wetherald, 1967), with important implications for climate change (Soden et al., 2008; Solomon et al., 2010; Dessler et al., 2013).
+4Earth Observing Laboratory, National Center for Atmospheric Research, Boulder, Colorado, USA change (Soden et al., 2008; Solomon et al., 2010; Dessler et al., 2013).
 Accurate observations of these variables at UTLS altitudes are difficult to obtain.
-Instruments mounted on balloon sondes and aircraft can be used to collect measurements with high resolution along specific flight tracks, but suffer from limited spatial and temporal coverage.
+Instruments mounted on balloonsondes and aircraft can be used to collect measurements with high resolution along specific flight tracks, but suffer from limited spatial and temporal coverage.
 Reanalyses and other data assimilation systems provide global coverage at frequent intervals, but are heavily influenced by the underlying numerical model and often do not assimilate observations of ozone or stratospheric water vapour.
-Satellite observations occupy something of a middle ground between these, with improved spatial and temporal coverage relative to sonde and aircraft measurements (at the expense of spatiotemporal resolution) and improved fidelity to the state of the atmosphere relative to reanalyses (at the expense of simultaneous global coverage).
+Satellite observations occupy something of a middle ground between them, with improved spatial and temporal coverage relative to sonde and aircraft measurements (at the expense of spatiotemporal resolution) and improved fidelity to the state of the atmosphere relative to reanalyses (at the expense of simultaneous global coverage).